gary-archer/oauth.websample1/README.md

 * See the [Sample 1 Overview](https://github.com/gary-archer/oauth.blog/tree/master/public/posts/basicspa-overview.mdx) for a summary of behaviour.
 * See the [Sample 1 Details](https://github.com/gary-archer/oauth.blog/tree/master/public/posts/basicspa-execution.mdx) for further details on running the code.

-## 2021 Security Update

-The initial SPA uses OAuth tokens in JavaScript code, to demonstrate a productive SPA architecture.\
-In 2021 the best practice is instead to keep tokens out of the browser, to limit the impact of XSS exploits.\
-See the [Final SPA Code Sample](https://github.com/gary-archer/oauth.websample.final) for a more secure implementation.
+## Problem Areas

+- The initial SPA does not handle tokens in line with 2021 security recommendations and does not implement token refresh.
+- The [Updated SPA Code Sample](https://github.com/gary-archer/oauth.websample2) aims to improve upon these behaviors.

 ## Programming Languages